jfleitz/bossy/README.md

 * Overtime awards.
 On the last ball, the overtime lights are lit.
 For each time you hit one, 1 second is added to the overtime.
 If there are more than one player playing, whomever has the higher overtime value gets the timed extra ball.

 ### Things to work out
-[] servo: Add Goalie servo control based on which targets are standing [x] spot: light all spots up
+[x] servo: Add Goalie servo control based on which targets are standing [x] spot: light all spots up
 [x] spot: as a spot is hit, light the next letter
-[x] spot: when a letter is added back (by the goalie) add it back to one of the empty spots [] saucer: when you hit the saucer, then the next shot is one of the goal switches, award the # of letters collected x 1000 [x] goal: Hitting all drop targets down during a ball awards a 5000 points, and adds 5000 points to your bonus.
+[x] spot: when a letter is added back (by the goalie) add it back to one of the empty spots [x] saucer: when you hit the saucer, then the next shot is one of the goal switches, award the # of letters collected x 1000 [x] goal: Hitting all drop targets down during a ball awards a 5000 points, and adds 5000 points to your bonus.
-[x] bonus: # of goals X letters is letter bonus, add 5000 to the bonus for each complete goal targets [] overtime tracking..last ball, every overtime shot flash and add to second counter
+[x] bonus: # of goals X letters is letter bonus, add 5000 to the bonus for each complete goal targets [] overtime tracking..last ball, every overtime shot flash and add to second counter [] supervisor

 ### Goalie
 Goalie shold rest toward the right / fully extended when GameOver